krakend/krakend-documentation/endpoints/_index.md

   community_current:
     parent: "040 Endpoint Configuration"
 ---
-KrakenD `endpoints` are the most critical configuration part of KrakenD as they are what your end users consume.
-By adding endpoint objects, you create the API contract your users will consume.
+KrakenD `endpoints` are the most critical configuration part of KrakenD, as they are what your end users consume.
+Adding endpoint objects creates the API contract your users will consume.

 {{< note title="Configuration overview" type="tip" >}}
 If you are still unfamiliar with KrakenD's configuration structure, take a moment to read [Understanding the configuration file](/docs/configuration/structure/).